 Design Patterns are frequently utilized in iOS apps.

 Design patterns are commonly used in iOS app development to provide standardized solutions to commonly occurring software design problems.
 Some of the most commonly used design patterns in swift app development include the Builder, Facade, MVC, Singleton, and Adapter patterns.
 Consider each of these patterns in more detail.

 The Builder patterns allow different representations to be created using the same construction process by separating the construction of a complex object from its representation.
 In iOS app development, this pattern is often used for creating complex UI elements or database models that require multiple configurations.

 The Facade pattern provides a simple interface to a complex subsystem, making it easier to use and understand.
 This pattern is often used in iOS app development to hide implementation details and reduce coupling between subsystems.

 The Model-View-Controller (MVC) pattern is one of the most widely used architecture patterns in swift app development.
 It separates an application into three interconnected components: the Model, View, and Controller.
 The Model represents the data and business logic, the View displays the data to the user, and the Controller handles user interactions and updates the Model and View as needed.

-The Singleton pattern ensures that there is only ever one instance of a class, and it provides a single, centralised point of access to that single instance.
+The Singleton pattern ensures that there is only ever one instance of a class, and it provides a single, centralized point of access to that single instance.
 This pattern is often used in iOS app development for managing global resources, such as network managers or caching.